This is a series on kimchi. Kimchi is the food of my people. I love kimchi and if you’re reading this, I suspect you do too.

 Then there’s the fermentation process.
 Kimchi tastes different depending on its ripeness and place in the fermentation process.
 What is kimchi ripeness?
 Well, just like you know when a peach is ripe, you know when kimchi is ripe.
 You can tell by the smell, color, and texture.

 Fresh kimchi smells salty, like the sea.
 The cabbage leaves are crunchy and crisp, while the flavor is fresh and raw.
 You will see lots of white cabbage and little bits of yellow or green on the tips of the leaves.
 The spice paste looks smeared on top of the cabbage leaves, a separate element completely.

 Fresh kimchi is packed into jars on the day that it’s made.
 The taste is completely different because fermentation has not yet begun its work.
 The equivalent is probiotic cultures that have been added to milk; it’s not yogurt yet, although all the raw ingredients are there.

 As kimchi ages, the fermentation process begins.
 Bubbles work their way up from the bottom of the kimchi jar, much the same way yeast works in a batch of dough.
 After a day or two (sometimes longer), the kimchi has ripened and is ready to eat.

 Ripe Kimchi has a softer texture although it’s still somewhat crunchy.
 The flavor and aroma is strong and pungent.
-Perfectly ripe kimchi has lost that “raw” taste and there’s a new flavor profile: distinctively sour and funky.
-Now it tastes and smells like kimchi.
+Now that “raw” taste is gone and there’s a new flavor profile: distinctively sour and funky.
+It tastes and smells like kimchi!